Last updated: 19 February 2020

 Between 10 and 12 million tonnes (2014-2018 statistics) is produced each year worldwide.
-Lead in ammunition is a relatively minor use (3%), but nevertheless is now the main source of lead released into the environment, accounting for 67% of emissions compared with 7% for the next highest source, lead sheet.
-75-80% of lead produced is used to make car batteries and backup batteries for computer and telecommunications networks.
-In the past considerable amounts were used in pipes, paint and petrol, but lead has now been removed from those products.
+Lead in ammunition is a relatively minor use (3%), but nevertheless is now the main source of human-induced lead emissions to soil, accounting for 67% of emissions compared with 7% for the next highest source, lead sheet.
+80% of lead produced is used to make car batteries and backup batteries for computer and telecommunications networks.
+In the past, considerable amounts were used in pipes, paint and petrol, but lead has now been removed from those products.

 What is the Lead Ammunition Group (LAG)?

 The Lead Ammunition Group was set up in 2010 at the invitation of the Department for Environment, Food and Rural Affairs (Defra) and the Food Standards Agency (FSA).
 The group was chaired by John Swift (BASC Chief Executive until 2013) and included a range of stakeholders such as the RSPB, Wildfowl & Wetlands Trust, Countryside Alliance, Gun Trade Association, Game Dealers Association and the GWCT, as well as other professionals and academics.
 On the government side, the Food Standards Agency and Defra, were present; the latter initially provided the secretariat.
 The group submitted reports to Government in 2015.